Zarasim/Weather-app/README.md

 1 - Install Node.js

-2 - The next packages can be installed via terminal by typing npm install package-name
+2 - The next packages can be installed via terminal by typing 'npm install package-name':

 - Express.js (provides methods to specify what function is called for a particular HTTP verb and URL pattern )
 - node-fetch (A light-weight module that brings Fetch API to node.js)